India, Texas

 India is an unincorporated community in Ellis County, Texas, United States.
 An old variant name was Morgan.
+Not to be confused with India, as in the country.

 History

 The first settlement at India, originally called Morgan, was made in 1853.
 A post office was established under the name India in 1892, and remained in operation until it was discontinued in 1904.